A beginner’s guide to buying and trading VeChain (VET) in the Philippines.

 Step 2.
 Deposit funds into your account

-Many cryptocurrency exchanges only allow trading between cryptocurrencies and don’t allow the direct deposit of fiat currency, such as USD, so you’ll usually need to own or buy BTC or ETH first.
+Many cryptocurrency exchanges only allow trading between cryptocurrencies and don’t allow the direct deposit of fiat currency, such as PHP or USD, so you’ll usually need to own or buy BTC or ETH first.

 Step 3.
 Buying VET

 The final step is to trade your chosen currency for VET on the exchange.
 Once again, the exact process you need to follow may vary slightly depending on the exchange you choose.